saibaba/monad_monoid/PROOF.md

 Notice that all in all, the associativity (and left/right unitor) of endofunctor composition directly translates to associativity of various operators like <=>, bind, or whatever else you define.

+And, basically a monad gives ability to chain together or compose functions in using a more complex algorithm (each monad having its own algorithm) that are usually not composable just through type compatibility.
+See State monad for an example of elaborate algorithm.

 Introduction
 -------------